Effects of the sheared flow velocity profile on impedance eduction in a 2D duct: Conclusion

 The main conclusion of this work is that the Ingard--Myers boundary condition is a reasonable simplification in the context of low Mach number and small-duct impedance eduction, at least for 2D ducts.
+These findings contrast with the interpretation of \citet{gabard2013Comparison}, who noted no significant influence of the boundary-layer profile on acoustic propagation provided the correct boundary layer thickness was maintained.
+The present results demonstrate that, in the specific context of impedance eduction in small ducts, the shape of the velocity profile can indeed have a measurable and physically meaningful impact on the educed impedance, independently from the boundary-layer thickness.
 The natural continuation of this work is its extension to a realistic 3D duct, as proposed by \citet{roncen2020WavenumberBased}, while taking into account the importance of a realistic flow profile representation.
+Finally, it is important to highlight that the current conclusions are limited to the specific case of small ducts with only plane waves, and it remains to be seen how they extend to larger ducts, higher frequencies, and higher-order modes.
+In particular, higher-order modes, and especially the higher-azimuthal-order modes in cylindrical ducts typical of rotor-alone tones in aeroengines, experience a strong refractive effect from the boundary layer that could be expected to differ significantly from the plane-wave modes considered here.
+However, lab-based impedance eduction tests of acoustic liners usually also rely on small-ducts with plane waves, and so the neglect of higher-order modes in this work remains valid in that context.